query clause

 Clause description

-The query clause is a fundamental component of a search statement.
-It specifies what to search for in an index field and lets you define multiple search conditions and their relationships, such as AND, OR, ANDNOT, or RANK.
+A query clause specifies what to search for in an index field.
+You can define multiple conditions and combine them with operators such as AND, OR, ANDNOT, and RANK.

 For example, you can combine two TEXT fields, such as `title` and `subject`, to create a common index named `default`.
 A query on the `default` index then retrieves documents where the search query matches the text in either the `title` or `subject` field.